ANASDAVOODTK/Dbuz/README.md

 ## What Inspired Us?

 - Over crowded buses
+- Increasing number of covid cases
+- Wating more time in bus-stops
 - Increasing rate of sexual harassments
 - Insecurity in public transport
 - Increasing use of private vehicles in the road </br>